EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 This means that any additional mods you have installed on top of the Modlist will be deleted.
 Your downloads folder will not be touched!

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.
+Make sure to do backups of your saves in case anything goes wrong.

 ## In-Game MCM Options